Martin-Ivanc/Trinicorn-Toolhead/README.md

 # Trinicorn SLM Toolhead

 Trinicorn is a high-performance, open-source SLM toolhead.
-It combines rigid mechanical engineering, optimized thermals for high-flow printing.
+It combines rigid mechanical engineering and optimized thermals for high-flow printing.

 ## Key Features
 * **SLM Optimized Design:** Hotend cooled using conduction